Six days ago, I argued in my column in The Christian Science Monitor

 In today’s NYT, Neil Lewis and Eric Schmitt elaborate

-, with reference to additional Pentagon documents
+on the issue further, with reference to additional Pentagon documents

 and some early response from Pentagon Spokesman Larry Di Rita.
 According